MilanEgri/MERN-real-estate/README.md

 [![LinkedIn][linkedin-shield-milan]][linkedin-url-milan]
-# MERN Blog - A Full-Stack Blogging Platform
+# MERN Estate - A Full-Stack Real-estate Platform

 MERN Blog is a full-stack blogging platform developed using the MERN stack (MongoDB, Express, React, Node.js).
 It provides a seamless experience for both bloggers and readers.
 ## Features